An Overview of Plywood

 Composition and Construction:

-Plywood is constructed from thin layers of wood veneers, known as plies, which are glued together with each layer's grain perpendicular to the adjacent layers.
-This cross-grain construction enhances strength and stability.
+Plywood is built from several layers of wood veneer glued together with grains running perpendicular to each other.
+This cross-lamination technique increases its strength and stability.

 Strength and Durability: